andreadelprete/andreadelprete.github.io/content/courses/OLRC/index.md

 - implement, tune, and test control algorithms with the Python language

-In the links above you can find videos and slides of all the lectures of two academic years (19 /20 and 20 /21, even though in 19 /20 the first lectures have not been recorded).
-You can also find a virtual machine (password: iamarobot) containing the software needed for the lab sessions.
+Using the links above you can find videos and slides of all the lectures recorded in 2022.
 Since 2023, the suggested environment for coding has switched to docker.
-Installation instructions can be find in the github repository linked above.
+Installation instructions can be found [here](https://drive.google.com/drive/folders/1yB_6c4WcW8iM2OoO0Vb_JE-3eKr7n6Hz?usp=sharing).

 # Content
 The course includes approximately 32 hours of lectures (program below) and 16 hours of programming exercises.